-- The Harmony vessel is crewed by four members of the marine team, including a captain.
+- The River Room vessel is crewed by four members of the marine team, including a captain.
 They are all fully trained in first aid and dealing with emergency situations.
 There will also be a full team of servers and a restaurant manager on board to help with any queries or needs you may have.

 - Our lunch cruises provide commentary describing the landmarks and sights along the river.
 A portable Infra-red system is available to facilitate the provision of clear sound to the hearing impaired.

 - Our lunch and Sunday lunch cruises include a three course set lunch menu and gluten free, dairy free, nut free and vegetarian options are also available on the day.
 Menus can be downloaded from the website or emailed to you in large print.
 Other dietary requirements are requested to be submitted a minimum of 5 days prior to the cruise date to ensure we can accommodate them.
 The afternoon Tea cruise menu offers a mixed platter of sandwiches and a selection of freshly baked cakes and treats.
 Dinner cruises offer a four course a la carte menu.

 - Emergency and evacuation procedures - If it becomes necessary to evacuate the pier before a sailing members of staff will escort guests to the evacuation point at the ticket office on Victoria Embankment.
 Should there be an emergency whilst we are cruising; guests would be alerted by the Captain of the vessel who would issue further instructions.

 - Guide dogs and hearing dogs - Bateaux London welcomes guides dogs and hearing dogs and will provide water bowls for them.
 Please notify us in advance if you will be bringing your dog with you.